spacez320/dart-rest/README.md

 ### On Routing Maps

 The routing map is a tree that represents a URI request.
-The general structure is given below:
+Below is my attempt at EBNF:

     <RoutingMap> ::= Function
-                   | HttpRestResponse
+                   | HttpRestRoute
                    | { <Route>, <Route>* }

-    <Route> ::= RegExp: <RoutingMap>
+    <Route> ::= <RouteKey>: <RoutingMap>

+    <RouteKey> ::= RegExp | null

+Some key points:

+- Route endpoints can be given Functions directly, in which case they respond to `GET` requests
+- `HttpRestRoute` objects are required to provide different behaviors per HTTP method
+- a Route with children can be matched by using a `null` key

 ### On Endpoint Functions

 Notice that the examples above are building `HttpRestResponse` objects.
 Your endpoint functions can;

 - also do this,

 ```dart
         myEndpoint() {